In this use of bible (no capital B), I mean to imply that the guide is my primary resource for checking word and punctuation use.

-I used bible (lowercase) in the column when referring to The Associated Press Stylebook, my primary resource for guidance in word use and punctuation.
-I got an email suggesting that I had made an error: I should have capitalized Bible.
+I once received an email suggesting that I had made an error: I should have capitalized Bible.

 Had I been referring to the Bible that contains what we commonly call the Scriptures — the stories of Abraham or Moses, the Psalms, the prophecies of Isaiah, the life of Jesus, and the letters of Paul and the vision of John — I would have capitalized it.
 But I was not referring to that Bible.